Health Supplements

 Ginger 10 Extremely effective at moderating digestion as well as shortening all colds and flus.
 Is it the reason I never got covid?

 Glycine 9 Taken before bed it has a strong sedative effect.
 Without it I would often wake up at 2 or 4am with anxiety.
 The feeling of sleeping on Glycine is like when you were sleeping in the car at 4 years old.
+When combined with B vitamins in low amounts it seems to give huge energy.

 Vitamin B1 9 Benfotiamine seems to be the most effective.
 Yields a 25% energy and focus increase about 1 hour after taking.
 When taken before drinking alcohol it seems to massively improve alcohol metabolization and reduce drunk effects.